oschwengers/platon/README.md

 - > Robertson J., Nash J. H. E. (2018) MOB-suite: Software Tools for Clustering, Reconstruction and Typing of Plasmids From Draft Assemblies.
 Microbial Genomics, https://doi.org/10.1099/mgen.0.000206

-## Issues
+## Feedback

+We highly wellcome and appreciate feedback of all kind!

-If you run into any issues with Platon, we'd be happy to hear about it!
-Please, start the pipeline with `-v` (verbose) and do not hesitate to file an issue including as much of the following as possible:
+So, if you run into any issues with Platon, we'd be happy to hear about it!
+Please, start the pipeline with `-v` (verbose) and do not hesitate to file an issue here on GitHub including as much of the following as possible:

 - a detailed description of the issue
 - the platon cmd line output
 - the `<prefix>.json` file if possible
 - A reproducible example of the issue with a small dataset that you can share (helps us identify whether the issue is specific to a particular computer, operating system, and/or dataset).

-## deNBI

-The maintenance of Platon is supported by [deNBI](https://www.denbi.de).
-To monitor the quality of this service, please find a service monitoring survey [here](https://www.surveymonkey.de/r/denbi-service?sc=bigi&tool=platon).
+The maintenance of Platon is supported by [de.NBI](https://www.denbi.de).
+If you would like to provide (non-technical) feedback, please find a service monitoring survey [here](https://www.surveymonkey.de/r/denbi-service?sc=bigi&tool=platon).